jomo8/driver/README.md

 8) Improve and optimize pid controller.

-9) figure out how to enable brownout detector.
+9) Figure out how to enable brownout detector.
 Write code to autosave last shaft position at brownout.

 10) Configure ADC's to measure hbridge currents and send current data over uart or i2c to the master device.

-11) add votage measurement unit to the board. use an ADC pin to measure power supply voltage and send the readings to master over uart and i2c.
+11) Add votage measurement unit to the board. use an ADC pin to measure power supply voltage and send the readings to master over uart and i2c.

-stretch goal:
+Stretch goal:
-A) build a fuzzy logic controller.
+A) Build a fuzzy logic controller.